minecraft-saar/MCTS-JSHOP/README.md

 * "-cmp" or "--compare": Whether to run the NLG system next to the NN for cost estimation in order to compare the costs of the two
 * "-tar" or "--useTarget": Whether to use information of the current instruction target for the cost estimation
 * "-str" or "--useStructures": Whether to use information of existing structures for the cost estimation
+* "-st" or "--scenarioType": What kind of scenario is being used

 When using NNs, keep in mind that it may be necessary to change the data scaling in the code according to what the Python script has output for min and max values.
 The current values are sufficient for all currently available models and data, however.
 Also, depending on which results you expect (fixed vs non-fixed versions), make sure to be using the correct ``bridge.lisp``-file.